Trump says he does not want war after attack on Saudi oil facilities

 Iranian President Hassan Rouhani said the strikes were carried out by "Yemeni people" retaliating for attacks by a Saudi-led military coalition in a war with the Houthi movement.

-"Yemeni people are exercising their legitimate right of defense," Rouhani told reporters during a visit to Ankara.
+"Yemeni people are exercising their legitimate right of defence," Rouhani told reporters during a visit to Ankara.

 Iranian Foreign Ministry spokesman Abbas Mousavi called the allegations "unacceptable and entirely baseless."